Small Business Training and Loans for Aspiring Entrepreneurs in Disadvantaged Neighborhoods in France (ADIE)

 The study was implemented at 13 sites of ADIE throughout France and targeted youth aged 18-32 with a preliminary business idea and living near an ADIE center.
 From a sample of 1,445 youth, 970 candidates were randomly assigned to the treatment group and began the CréaJeunes program, and the remaining 475 were assigned to the comparison group.
 The program had three main components:

-Collective training sessions: youth attended collective training sessions delivered by volunteers.
+- Collective training sessions: youth attended collective training sessions delivered by volunteers.
 These sessions were held three or four days per week for four to six weeks.
-They provided an overview of the fundamentals of smallbusinessstartup and management.
+They provided an overview of the fundamentals of small business startups and management.

-Financial support: ADIE reimbursed up to 500 euros (696 USD) of the fees linked to the preparation of the business project.
-It also helped youth identify and apply for funding and offered a bonus of 2,000 euros (2,780 USD) maximum when projects were not eligible to other sources of financial support.
+- Financial support: ADIE reimbursed up to 500 euros (US$696) of the fees linked to the preparation of the business project.
+It also helped youth identify and apply for funding and offered a bonus of 2,000 euros (US$2,780) maximum when projects were not eligible to other sources of financial support.

 Results and policy lessons